m0rtadelo/s3client/README.md

 ## Installation

-Binaries can be downloaded from GitHub
+Binaries can be downloaded from GitHub at https://github.com/m0rtadelo/s3client/releases/